 A, We have always believed that in order to improve our game and playing model, we must approach it every day without wavering.
 As a team and as individuals, we have discussed the importance of consistently doing so.
 In order to become a strong team, we have also built a strong foundation.
 Of course, there are also clear areas for improvement.

-Q, In the first half, we conceded 26 points, but in the second half after Coach Peter CKLAMOVSKI took over, we were able to reduce it to 18 points.
-The improvement in defense is also reflected in the data, and I think we were able to organize the team from the decrease in the number of points conceded.
+Q, In the first half, we conceded 26 points, but in the second half after Coach CKLAMOVSKI took over, we were able to reduce it to 18 points.
+The improvement in defense is also reflected in the data, but I think we were able to organize the team from the decrease in the number of points conceded.

 A, now, I think the players have a clear image of the game model.
 Each player on the pitch has become able to do what they need to do individually and connect with each other.
 I think that is one of the elements that has improved and improved us.
 As for the second half, we have the most clean sheets (8 games tied with Albirex Niigata and Urawa Reds).
 I think we have built an important foundation to become a strong team.
 We want to extend that even more.
 Of course, it is also important to defend firmly and not give anything to the opponent.
 I also think that we have become able to improve our own play in the attacking part.
 We have also become able to score goals and create more chances in the way we intended.
 We have also scored many goals from open play.